estill01/Turf/README.markdown

-Welcome to the Protovore base-app.
+#Protovore Base-App

+This is a starting point.
-It's largely ripped off of the ThoughtBot Suspenders gem but with some infrastructure added to get you a bit further along towards deploy.
+It's largely ripped off of the ThoughtBot Suspenders gem but with a bit of additional infrastructure to optimize footprint and maintainability.

 Next Steps